mlowery/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
 It is collection of scripts, almost all of which were written by people other than myself.
 Originally a fork of [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles), it's a little different now.
 It's still rsync-based but bootstrapping is done via `install.sh` which rsyncs then runs through the `install.d` directory, installing various tools.
-Also, `~/.{zsh,bash}rc` files source files in `.shell.d`.
+Also, `~/.zshrc` sources files in `.shell.d`.

 A user can be bootstrapped in a way similar to the following: